 What is Transactional Leadership?

-Transactional leadership is defined by control, organization, and short-term planning.
-Leaders who adopt this style rely on a system of rewards and punishment to motivate their followers.
+Transactional leadership is characterized by control, organization, and short-term planning, relying on a system of rewards and punishments to motivate followers.

-• Followers have to be monitored to ensure that performance standards are met
+- Followers need to be monitored to ensure they meet performance standards

 The Origin Story